ibm-cloud-docs/power-iaas/pricing.md

 ## Pricing for Power Edge Router
 {: per-pricing}

-There are no additional charges for PER.
-However, you are charged based on the number of Transit Gatway connections and routing options.
+There are no additional charges for PER, however, you are charged based on the number of Transit Gateway connections and routing options.

 The following table shows the charges based on the routing option that you select:
 | Routing type | Charges |